Geraldine

 blue heat becomes a blanket of silence that breathes

-beneath the incessant cries of
+beneath the incessant

 mali achillea!